DEFRA/ffc-jenkins-pipeline-library/vars/deployToCluster.md

 # deployToCluster

-> `deployToCluster` represents a default build configuration for deploying a Helm chart to a Kubernetes cluster.
+> The default deploy to cluster build configuration

+`deployToCluster` represents a default build configuration for deploying a Helm chart to a Kubernetes cluster.
 Below is an example of how this can be achieved.

 ```
 @Library('defra-library@5') _